Imdabossou/LDAP2SynologyContacts/readme.md

 CARDDAV is not really designed to do this.
 It is more for individual contact books for each user.. but this is the only way I can find that integrates contacts into iOS.
 The wipe.py deletes the contact list and reuploads it to reset any accidental changes by anyone.
 This is not a perfect solution, but the best I know of.

-This is a work in progress.
 I am not responsible if this causes any damage, use at your own risk.